Kusala2821/Book_club_Project/Readme.md

 ##### 1.Kusala Nagamani Reddy

 #### Narrative or Description:
-###### The Book Club Management Application is a Flask web-based platform designed to streamline the operations of an online book club.
+###### The Book Club Management Application is a Flask and myPHPAdmin web-based platform designed to streamline the operations of an online book club.
 The application serves two primary user roles: Users and Admin.

 #### Users can:
 ###### 1.Able to Register and login the page